Monday, Nov. 16 – Thursday Nov. 19, 2026

 Allan Nixon, President, YCM

-On behalf of the volunteer board of directors and our entire Yukon Chamber of Mines (YCM) team , I am very pleased to welcome all of you to the 53rd Annual Yukon Geoscience Forum and Trade Show.
+On behalf of the volunteer board of directors and our entire Yukon Chamber of Mines (YCM) team, I am very pleased to welcome all of you to the 54th Annual Yukon Geoscience Forum and Trade Show.

-In addition, the BC-Yukon electrical grid connect project, YESAA and regulatory efficiencies discussions, Federal initiatives for project approvals, national park proposals, and meeting our members’ need for information and action keep our office very busy.
-None of this would be possible without our dedicated staff and we are fortunate to have an incredible team working daily on your behalf.
-Thank you to Jonas Smith, Angelique Bjork, and Patty O’Brien for all your hard work on behalf of our industry.
+It has been a busy year, and an even busier one lies ahead.
+None of this work would be possible without our dedicated staff, and we are fortunate to have an exceptional team working on your behalf every day.
+Thank you to Jonas Smith, Angelique Bjork, and Patty O’Brien for your hard work and commitment to our industry.

-Also thank you to the volunteer Board members, volunteer committee members, and the volunteers who make Geoscience run every year.
-We would not be successful without your continued efforts.
-I encourage everyone to consider participating in the YCM in some fashion.
-If not as a Board member, then as a committee volunteer or a sponsor.
-Your support is what allows us to meet our shared objectives.
+Thank you as well to our volunteer Board members, committee members, and the many volunteers who help make Geoscience possible each year.
+We could not succeed without your continued dedication.
+I encourage everyone to consider getting involved with YCM—whether as a Board member, committee volunteer, or sponsor.
+Your support helps us achieve our shared objectives.

 Sue Craig and Heather Burrell, C0-Chairs